suslovichb/prex/README.md

 Prex
 ======
-# It is addon for that pulls open pull requests from GitHub
+# It is an addon that pulls open pull requests from GitHub

 How to use
 ---------
-* Unpack archive
+* Download and unpack archive
 * Open extensions page in Chrome (Menu —> More tools —> Extensions)
 * Activate Developer mode (switch on top right corner)
 * Click “Load unpacked” and choose extension directory
 * Click extensions button on toolbar (“puzzle”)
 * Pin up Prex extension to toolbar
-* Click Prex button to open extension menu
+* Click Prex button at toolbar to open extension menu and click 'Settings'
+* Create users, repositories and teams at settings page
+* Click Prex button again
+* Choose desired team in select panel
 * Put your GitHub access token into input field
   * to generate new one click “generate new token”
   * for requests to work correctly, sufficient rights for the token will be repo (all items), admin:org > read:org, user > read:user